Individuals are invited to take part in 1:1 sessions.

 In March 2022, NYWC announced the launch of The Ending Gender-Based Violence by Strengthening the Digitization of Services project.
 The goal of this project is to develop, pilot and disseminate tools and strategies that help service providers support women survivors via easy-to-use digital services that don’t compromise privacy or security.

 Key aspects of this work include the engagement of community partners, including service providers and service recipients with lived experience, to build on existing capacities, knowledge, experience, and resources.
-For example, we recently held our first series of focus group sessions with these key stakeholders on August 11, to collect vital information that will help guide our research direction and final deliverables.
+For example, we held our first series of focus group sessions with these key stakeholders in August 2022 to collect vital information that helps guide our research direction and final deliverables.

 Already, the insights from the consultations reinforce the importance of this initiative in helping to reduce gender-based violence while keeping those providing and receiving support safe.
 We gratefully acknowledge the support of Women and Gender Equality, which has made this work possible.